Skip to main content

 • Aggressive

-A combination of psychotherapy and anti-depressants are most frequently used to treat Post Traumatic Stress Disorder.
+A combination of psychotherapy and anti-depressants is most frequently used to treat PTSD.

 [Read more here on → Post-traumatic stress disorder]